Federal IRS Rules for your Hobby type Business

 What is a hobby?

-A hobby is an activity not engaged in for profit.
+A hobby business is an activity not engaged in for profit.
 The term hobby suggests an activity that is personal and recreational in nature.
 It is unlikely that an electrician would be concerned about having his/her business classified as a hobby.
-Alternatively, a skydiving instructor, who also engages in this sport for personal pleasure or recreation, may be a more likely candidate for IRS scrutiny and hobby loss classification.
+Alternatively, a skydiving instructor, who also engages in this sport for leisure activity, personal pleasure or recreation, may be a more likely candidate for IRS scrutiny and hobbyists’ loss classification.

-A key feature of a Business is that people do it to make a profit.
-Also, people usually engage in a hobby for sport or recreation, not to make a profit.
+A key feature of a legitimate business is that people do it to make a profit and earn extra money.
+As a business owner, you can deduct ordinary and necessary business expenses in full.
+Also, people usually engage in a hobby for sport or recreation, not to make a profit or earn extra money.
 Consider nine factors when determining whether an activity is a hobby.
 Make sure to base the determination on all the facts and circumstances.
 For more about ‘not-for-profit’ rules, see Publication 535, Business Expenses.
+A written business plan is often a prerequisite for indicating an intent for profit, and it can also show ways in which you are modifying your business to cope with losses.

-Furthermore, in making the distinction between a hobby or Business activity, take into account all facts and circumstances with respect to the activity.
-A hobby activity is done mainly for recreation or pleasure.
+Furthermore, in making the distinction between a business or hobby activity for tax purposes, take into account all facts and circumstances with respect to the activity.
+A hobby activity is done mainly for recreation or pleasure, but it can also provide some extra income.
 No one factor alone is decisive.
-You must generally consider these factors in determining is it a Business or a hobby, whether an activity is a Business engaged in making a profit:
+You must generally consider these factors in determining whether an activity is a small business entity engaged in making a profit.

 Do you carry on the activity in a businesslike manner and maintain complete and accurate books and records?